-- 4.1.1 Any member of staff who suspects an outbreak of infection or an SI must report it to the person in charge of the area concerned and to the Infection Prevention Team (normal working hours are Monday-Friday 9am 5pm; out of hours, the on-call Consultant Microbiologist must be contacted). - 4.1.2 If an outbreak is identified through surveillance a member of the Infection Prevention Team must inform the Manager of the area concerned and the matron or Divisional Manager. - 4.1.3 All staff sickness must be reported through the Trust Occupational Health and Wellbeing Department. - 4.1.4 A member of the Infection Prevention Team or a Consultant Medical Microbiologist must assess the information available and will usually visit the area prior to making recommendations. - 4.1.5 Actions arising from this communication will be one of 4.1.5.1-5 below: - 4.1.5.1 Usual protocols/policy to be followed (see 4.1.6) - 4.1.5.2 Temporary restrictions to the area - 4.1.5.3 Outbreak declared - 4.1.5.4 Major outbreak declared - 4.1.5.5 Potential Serious Incident
+- 4.1.1 Any member of staff who suspects an outbreak of infection or a severe/significant incident/outbreak must report it to the person in charge of the area concerned and to the Infection Prevention Team (normal working hours are Monday-Sunday 9am 5pm; out of hours, the on-call Consultant Microbiologist must be contacted). - 4.1.2 If an outbreak is identified through surveillance a member of the Infection Prevention Team must inform the Manager of the area concerned and the matron or Divisional Manager. - 4.1.3 All staff sickness must be reported through the Trust Occupational Health and Wellbeing Department either by the member of staff or the manager if there are several staff unwell. - 4.1.4 A member of the Infection Prevention Team or a Consultant Medical Microbiologist must assess the information available and will usually visit the area prior to making recommendations. - 4.1.5 Actions arising from this communication will be one of the following: - 4.1.5.1 Usual protocols/policy to be followed (see 4.1.6) - 4.1.5.2 Temporary restrictions to the area - 4.1.5.3 Outbreak declared - 4.1.5.4 Major outbreak declared - 4.1.6 If 4.1.5.1, then IP12 Standard Precautions/TBP Policy or condition specific protocols must be followed.
+The most common causes of outbreaks are respiratory viruses (including influenza and Covid-19) and viral gastroenteritis (including Norovirus and rotavirus).
+Refer to policies IP10, IP12 for further information - 4.1.7 Newly emerging antibiotic-resistant organisms or high consequence infectious disease (HCID) may be identified that will require reporting to external agencies e.g. UKHSA, ICB.
+This decision will be agreed following discussion at the Outbreak/incident meeting. - 4.1.8 Protocols for the prevention of the spread of infection from patients with respiratory or gastrointestinal infectious conditions are provided in Attachment 1 and 2 respectively.